daidodo/format-imports-vscode/README.md

 // Maximum words per line before binding names are wrapped.
 0 for no limit.
 "tsImportSorter.configuration.maximumWordsPerLine": 1,

-// Number of spaces to replace a TAB.
-"tsImportSorter.configuration.tabSize": 2,

-// If set to "tab", TAB will be kept.
-If set to "space", TAB will be replaced by SPACEs.
-"tsImportSorter.configuration.tabType": "space",

 // If set to "single", 'path' will be used to quote paths.
 If set to "double", "path" will be used to quote paths.
 "tsImportSorter.configuration.quoteMark": "single",